tab1-web/faq/docs/support/rules.md

 !!! tip "Read Carefully"
     These rules apply to **all L2Reborn servers**.

-    Violations may lead to penalties including suspensions or bans.
+    Violations may lead to penalties including chat suspensions or bans.

 ### :material-robot-off-outline: **1.
 Botting**